 Stanford GSB Deferred Enrollment

-- Context: Stanford publishes overall class GRE data.
-The deferred pool skews slightly younger and more academic, but the score target is consistent with the full-time MBA median.
+- Context: Stanford publishes overall class GRE averages.
+The deferred pool skews slightly younger and more academic, but the score target is consistent with the full-time MBA data.
 If you're below 162 on either section, you need an unusually strong application elsewhere.

 HBS 2+2

-- Context: HBS publishes GMAT data more prominently than GRE, but the GRE pool is significant.
-The 2+2 class profile historically skews quantitative — engineers, CS, econ — which is why Quant ceiling matters more than you'd expect for a school focused on leadership.
+- Context: HBS publishes GRE medians for the full MBA class but not separately for 2+2.
+The class profile skews quantitative (engineers, CS, econ), which is why Quant ceiling matters more than you'd expect for a school focused on leadership.

 Wharton Moelis Fellows (MBA Early Admission)